What causes bad breath?

 Can I prevent bad breath?

-To keep your breath fresh, gum disease (if present) must be treated and an effective oral hygiene regime adopteimage003d.
+To keep your breath fresh, gum disease (if present) must be treated and an effective oral hygiene regime adopted.
 Also, drink water often and eat plenty of fruit and vegetables.
 If you do have bad breath, try keeping a diary of all the foods you eat and list any medicines you are taking, which could be adding to the problem.
 Take this diary to your

 dentist who may be able to suggest ways to resolve your bad breath.